charmbracelet/bubbletea/tutorials/basics/README.md

 ## The Model

-So let's start by defining our application's model.
-The model is simply the application's state.
+So let's start by defining our model which will store our application's state.
 It can be any type, but a `struct` usually makes the most sense.

 ```go
     type model struct {